-Although development is moving at an alarming pace, (similar to that of the original d7 development cycle!) it is too early to predict a release date, so please stay tuned to our blog (d7II/d7x only) directly or via RSS (d7II/d7x only RSS) for the d7x release announcement!
+Although development is moving at an alarming pace, (similar to that of the original d7 development cycle!) it is too early to predict a full final release date, so please stay tuned to our blog (d7II/d7x only) directly or via RSS (d7II/d7x only RSS) for the d7x release announcement!

 You can always contribute your ideas to us by contacting us directly or via our official support portal where you will also find message forums capable of housing your discussions on feature requests and updates for all of our software!

 d7: The original d7 (or “D7” at the time) was born in a small company (just me, actually not yet a ‘company’) and became hugely popular as a free PC repair tool, working its way into the virtual tool bags of techs across the globe.
 It wasn’t long before the idea came to me to sell a ‘branded’ version of d7, where a company could purchase it to replace my logo and name with their own!

 d7 Premium: As d7 was rapidly growing in both lines of code as well as global popularity, techs were flocking to request new features and report minor issues, a trend that continues to this day!
 The influx of requests and resulting development sparked the formation of Foolish IT LLC, and the fully featured version of d7 was sold as a ‘Premium’ edition, with the ‘Free’ edition split many newer features added were reserved for Premium users.